-It’s currently mid 2020 and many of us have been in various degrees of lock down.
+It’s currently 2022 and many of us have been in various degrees of lock down.
 Hairdresser appointments have been postponed indefinitely.
 Those pesky roots are coming through faster than we can get to the box dye.
 But is it really the end of the world though?
 Should you look at whether to let your hair go grey?

 Let’s explore the pros and cons of growing out your silvery locks.

 Societal views have led us to believe, that grey hair is only for the older members of our society.
 We may think that grey hair is just not sexy and modern and we may not ever question it.

 However, more and more women are challenging the grey hair stigma!
 Take a look online, and you will find that grey hair can be beautiful and stylish.
 Grey hair is just another hair colour.

 It’s a fact that as we age our hair will lose pigment.
 However, many people start losing their hair pigment from a very young age.
 I started losing mine noticeably in my 20-30’s.
 My daughter has at least 10 grey hairs on her head and she is 13!!!

 Most people will have various degrees of grey hair by their 30’s.
 But we forget this because most women (and men mind you!) are still dying their hair.
 With very few role models out there, it’s easy to forget this fact.

 What is important to remember is that you do have a choice…you do!!!
 Just take a look on google, Instagram and Pinterest.
 You will see for yourself, just how beautiful and stylish and stunning in fact- that grey hair can actually be.